acidburn0zzz/conan-bashcompletion/README.md

 	* storage path should be equal to "$CONAN_HOME/data". if not, you can change the location by redefining the variable "CONAN_STORAGE_PATH"
 	* layouts should be located at $CONAN_HOME/layouts if not, you can change the location by setting this variable "CONAN_LAYOUTS_LOCATION"
+* The list of generators is fixed but you can extend it by changing '__conan_complete_generators'

 # License